Accredited | Convenient | Flexible

 6200:641 Taxation of Partnerships

-Total tuition for the program is $25,000.
-This excludes tuition for foundation courses.
+Total tuition for the program is $25,000, divided into semester payments.
+This excludes tuition for foundation courses and books.